 So, if you’re planning to get a watch, it’s definitely worth looking for the best vintage watch in Singapore.

 What to Pick In A Watch

-Getting a vintage watch is not an easy task.
+Getting a vintage watch in Singapore is not an easy task.
 Most people don’t know what to look for in this subset of the timepiece market.

 But we believe that vintage watches are a good investment if you do it right.
 For one thing, many of them retain value very well, so you can actually sell them for a good amount later on.

 Even if you have no plans to sell yours, though, it’s worth it to get something with such history behind it.
 Anyway, if you’re ready to invest in a vintage watch, here are some protips to get you started.

 1. Educate yourself on the quality and types

 Get a vintage watch of good quality and features that can boost its value.
 Watches that have perpetual calendars or watches that are limited edition releases are things to look out for.

 Also, a good line of watches to look for are the ones with a specific usage.
 For example, there are watches that are for pilots, such as the Rolex GMT or the nautical ones, like the Philippe Patek Aquanauts series and Rolex Submariner.